Millyford Bridge and Reptile Centre

 From the Millyford Bridge Car Park, turn right on to the Emery Down – Bolderwood Road.
 Take care as you walk along the roadside for 250m towards the unusual sight of a stone fireplace.

 Known as the Portuguese Fireplace, it is all that is left of a cookhouse used by Portuguese soldiers stationed to work as lumberjacks in the New Forest during World War One.
 During the war, the New Forest was a source of wood for props in the trenches and many ponies were also rounded up and taken to France as working animals.
-And sphagnum moss was collected from the forest’s bogs and mires as its antibacterial qualities were used to help treat injuries.
+And sphagnum moss was collected from the forest’s bogs and mires as its antibacterial qualities meant it was used to help treat injuries.

 Continue on the short path alongside the road until you come to the entrance gate to Holidays Hill Inclosure.